 23=46\frac{2}{3} = \frac{4}{6}

-because both fractions reduce to the same ratio.
-Cross multiplication confirms that:
+both fractions reduce to the same ratio, and cross multiplication confirms it:

 26=12and34=122 \cdot 6 = 12 \quad \text{and} \quad 3 \cdot 4 = 12